reshamas/reshamas.github.io/_posts/2018-10-28-fastai-week-1-classifying-camels-horses-and-elephants.md

 <p>
 </p>

 I began with a small sample, only 50 images in each class.
-URLS of images, in a `.csv` file, were downloaded to my local computer using [Google Images](https://images.google.com).
+URLS of images, in a `.csv` file, were downloaded to my local computer using [Google Images](https://images.google.com) and [Chrome extension: download all images](https://chrome.google.com/webstore/detail/download-all-images/ifipmflagepipjokmbdecpmjbibjnakm?hl=en).
 I uploaded the files to [Google Cloud Platform](https://images.google.com) (GCP) using the `scp` (Secure Copy) command.

 This is how the urls are stored in the text file:
 <p>